 A diamond pendant is a timeless addition to any outfit.
 It may seem to be a simple piece of jewellery, but is it as simple as it seems?
-Let’s take a look at the most important features you need to keep in mind when choosing a diamond pendant for you or your loved ones.
+Let’s take a look at the most important features and find out how to choose a diamond pendant for you or your loved ones.

 Choosing the Shape of a Diamond Pendant

 The first thing to consider is what shape your pendant should be.
 Of course, this is up to your taste, but you should be aware of how the shape impacts the characteristics of the pendant.